Saturday, April 23, 2016

 The Father and Gone Girl: The Blacklist "Cape May"

-The two look around the kitchen and had dinner.
+The two looked around the kitchen and had dinner.
 And the two talk, Red talks about the decision that he had to make to save one life or lose two.
-The way it Red tells it looks like he's trying to find peace with it by talking to her.
+The way Red tells it looks like he's trying to find peace with it by talking to her.
 She sees that he had to make that decision and soon gets interrupted by a cop.

 As Red looks around and at the beach, he answers the man's question if he's alright.
 Red replies that he has someone to see.